 How to Become a Network Engineer

-Most network engineers (66 percent) have a bachelor’s degree, and 15 percent have a master’s degree in a computer-related field such as computer science, programming or engineering.
+Most network engineers (66%) have a bachelor’s degree, and 15% have a master’s degree in a computer-related field such as computer science, programming or engineering.
 But as with many IT roles, a college degree isn’t everything.
 Employers also look for relevant experience in IT systems or network administration.
 And network engineer jobs often require certifications – either vendor-specific ones for the systems used or vendor-neutral ones like CompTIA Network+.

 Network Engineer Salary

-The median annual wage for network engineers is $83,510 a year, according to the U.S. Bureau of Labor Statistics and the CompTIA salary calculator.
+The median annual wage for network engineers is $83,510 a year, according to the U.S. Bureau of Labor Statistics (BLS) and the CompTIA IT Salary Calculator.